User Guide

 How often are tools re-evaluated?

-Why are some tools not showing scores?
+Why are some tools showing minimal scores?

 How can I suggest a tool?